Women Should Avoid Male Doctors For Intimate Female Health Issues?

 for a female provider at last minute without your knowledge.

-can see what the booklet looks like by downloading this
+can see what the front cover of the booklet looks like by downloading

-like to volunteer to distribute booklets or support us financially,
+If you would like to volunteer to distribute booklets or support

 Chaperones Really Protect Patients?